Acupuncture and Traditional Chinese Medicine

 Digestive issues are a strength of our clinic.
 From a medical perspective, Dr. Kimball's expertise is invaluable.
 But did you know that Acupuncture can help with your digestive health?
 If you are looking for an alternative way to treat your GI issues, book a visit and talk with an AIM Acupuncturist.

-Traditional Chinese Medicine at AIM
+Traditional Chinese Medicine at AIM is Comprehensive, Going Beyond Just Acupuncture Itself.

-Your acupuncturist may also provide suggestions on diet, exercise, recommend herbal products, or even recommend treatment by a colleague at the clinic.
+Your Acupuncturist may also provide suggestions on diet, exercise, recommend herbal products, or even recommend treatment by a colleague at the clinic.

 At AIM, our practitioners may also include tuning forks, electrical stimulation/TENS, essential oils, or Thai massage, and cold laser as part of their treatments.
 It’s important to note that not all of these treatments are billable to insurance, and may be subject to an additional cost to add-on.